stevenxchung/Introduction-to-Operating-Systems/Lesson 10 - Sample Midterm Questions/02-multi-threading-and-one-cpu.md

-# Multi-threading and One CPU
+# Problem 2: Multi-threading and One CPU

 Is there a benefit of multi-threading on one CPU?